ParkerTenBroeck/generators/README.md

     return Future.ret();
 }
 ```
+The loader will see the methods which it needs to transform, then modify the bytecode, transforming the function into a class where state across suspend points is saved/restored (local variables & the current state of the stack).

 This is a (modified) decompiled version of the generated method.
 ```java
 public static Future<Void, IOException> example(Socket socket, String message) {